Galen Ceramics Studio

 • 325 square foot project space assigned for student installation and critiques.
 The project room is equipped with a Sony CMT-M70 audio CD system and Web Camera to fully support time-based media projects.

 Gayle & Ed Roski Master of Fine Arts Building

 3001 S Flower Street | map

 The USC Roski Graduate Fine Arts (IFT) Building is located three blocks north of the University Park Campus at the intersection of South Flower and 30th Street.
-The building houses the Master of Fine Arts and the Master of Arts Curatorial Programs, and the Advanced Photography Lab.
+The building houses the Master of Fine Arts in Art and the Master of Arts in Curatorial Practices and the Public Sphere programs, and the Advanced Photography Lab.
 The building features the Gayle and Ed Roski Master of Fine Arts Gallery, a stunning 2,000 square foot gallery dedicated to exhibitions by the school's MFA students, as well as spacious studios for each of the Master of Fine Arts students and research facilities for the Master of Arts Curatorial program.
 Generous gifts to the School of Fine Arts provided for other significant spaces including the Philion Round Table, a conference room named for Beth and Jim Philion, and the Fine Arts Associates Wood Shop.

 To house the MFA in Design studio program, USC Roski the school established a new facility in the stunning At Mateo complex located in the heart of downtown Los Angeles’ exciting Arts District.
 The 15,000 square-foot campus boasts an open concept design studio, makerspace, classrooms, and conference and collaboration spaces, all outfitted with state-of-the-art equipment and technologies to attract a new breed of designers.
 The space will also include a Designer in Residence studio, providing a deep-dive for students and select audiences into the creative processes of leading designers from around the world.